Schule am Meer

+Operation and key people

 The boarding school was operated by Stiftung Schule am Meer, a private foundation whose board of trustees consisted of the Swiss educator Rudolf Aeschlimann (1884–1961), the Austrian painter Fritz Hafner, the German industrialist, art collector and patron of the arts Alfred Hess from Erfurt in Thuringia, the progressive educator Martin Luserke from Berlin, the social scientist Elisabeth Jaffé, née Freiin von Richthofen originating from Lorraine, and the chemist Paul Reiner (1886–1932) from Nuremberg in Franconia.
 Aeschlimann, Hafner, Luserke and Reiner were active teachers at S.a.M. and among the school's founders.
 The foundation got co-financed by the Prussian state.
 Still most funds had to be brought up by the board of trustees, by the student's parents via tuition payments, by monetary donations or contributions in kind.
 Most musical instruments of the boarding school got donated by Robert Wichard Pohl, a Steinway grand piano was donated by Paul Reiner's wife Anna Sara Reiner (1891–1972), née Hochschild, a qualified nurse helper who also acted as a substitute teacher for the elementary/primary and the intermediate/lower secondary level.

+Historical significance

 Schule am Meer was the first progressive school in Germany to be set up on an island in the sea.
 It is considered the first regular German open air school, which from grade 5 to grade 13 led to graduation (Reifeprüfung, Abitur).
 Due to its open air status, in some cases it was chosen by parents of children and youth with health issues like bronchial asthma, which for instance affected the Austrian mountaineer and S.a.M. student Ulrich Sild (1911–1937) from Vienna who graduated at Schule am Meer in March 1931.

 It was the only German school that built its own free-standing theatre hall in 1930/31, right during Great Depression, which was also intended to train amateur play teachers throughout German Reich.
-This and the remaining other large building Arche (= Arch) of the former school today are due to demolition.
+This and the remaining other large building Arche (= Ark) of the former school today are due to demolition.

+Curriculum

 In contrast to most state-run schools, it placed a special emphasis on training its students in the visual and performing arts, sports, crafts and gardening.
 It also considered scientific, artistic and sporting subjects as of equal value.

+Boarding

 The boarding school existed from the beginning of May 1925 to the end of March 1934 and quickly developed some national reputation, amongst others by its orchestra and choir, both founded and conducted by the most talented concert pianist, composer and music educator Eduard Zuckmayer, but most notably by its stage play.